 Crown vs. Filling: What’s the Difference?

-If you are not sure about getting crowns and fillings, talk to our dentist at Allure Dental Center.
-For more information, call us or visit us online to book an appointment.
-We serve patients from Mountain View, CA and surrounding Bay Area cities.
+Dental crowns are used to cure severely damaged teeth, while filings are used to address minor tooth decay and damage.
+If you are not sure about getting crowns and fillings, talk to our dentists, Dr. Trinh Lee and Dr. Suzanna Lee at Allure Dental Center.
+For more information, contact us or schedule an online appointment.
+We serve patients from Mountain View CA, and surrounding Bay Area cities.

 Table of Contents:

 Whether a crown or a filling is the best option will vary on a case-by-case basis.

 Fillings are best when there are no cracks in the teeth.
 Cracked teeth aren’t recommended for fillings, but teeth that are in good condition are.
 To repair and replace the decayed tooth structure, the filling relies on the tooth’s strength.
 When the decayed area is small, fillings can be an excellent option.
 Fillings are the best and safest option for minor repairs.
 A filling costs less than a crown, and it only requires one dental visit versus two for a crown.
 However, you shouldn’t compromise your dental health due to finances or an extra visit.
 If a tooth is not properly repaired, it may require a root canal, bridge, implant, or denture in the long run.